mmarkin/GPS-NTP-Timeserver/README.md

 ![Display1_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/Display1.jpg)

 This version adds a switch so the first display can also show the latitude and longitude.
 This time server is GPS-based so it might as well be able to show where it is located.
-(Some digits have been fuzzed out in the photo.)
+(The exact location has been fuzzed out in the photo.)

 ![Display3_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/Display3.jpg)